pareshsalunke/giphy-gif/README.md

 If it doesn't work, please email me at pareshsalunke@gmail.com

 OPTIONAL
 Removed the reference for Chrome dev tool extension from configureStore since not everyone needs it unless except for development purpose.
 Its a really good tool for Redux development.
-If you happen to install it in chrome, please uncomment the
+If you happen to install it in chrome, please uncomment the line 14 and add comma (",") at the end of line 13 of ~/<project-root-directory>/src/store/configureStore.js